Bradenham Bolt Running Trail

 On reaching the bottom of the hill, pass the 8km marker post and turn sharp left through a gate and then follow the same field boundary back uphill, with the line of small trees and the fence still on your left.

 Completely circumnavigate this field in a clockwise direction.
 You will pass the 9km marker post, and eventually you will return to point 12.
-Go back through the gate and turn left, once more following the boundary of a field.
+Turn left through the gate, cross the track, then follow the boundary of a field with the fence on your right.

-On reaching a wide gap in the hedge turn left, keeping the hedge on your right.
+200m after the track turn left uphill, keeping the hedge on your right.
 Continue to circumnavigate this final field in an anticlockwise direction until you reach the finishing post marked by a number of logs, close to where you started the run.

 Finish at the logs in the fields at SU827977